 All biosolids land filled must meet the requirements of 40 CFR 258, Utah Administrative Code R315-301-5 and Section 2.12 of the latest version of the EPA Region VIII Biosolids Management Handbook.

 B. Specific Limitations and Monitoring Requirements.

-All biosolids generated by this facility to be sold or given away to the public shall meet the requirements of Part III.B.1, 2, 3 and 4 listed below.
+All biosolids generated by this facility that are disposed shall meet the requirements of Part III.B.1 and 2 listed below.

 1. Vector Attraction Reduction Requirements.